ihfc-iugg/hfqa_tool/README.md

 # System Requirements
 ## Hardware requirements
 `hfqa_tool` package requires only a standard computer with enough RAM to support the in-memory operations.
+For multiprocessing you would need more than 2 cores.

 ## Software requirements
 ### OS Requirements